Sinitic languages

-The Sinitic languages (漢語族/汉语族), often synonymous with "Chinese languages", are a group of East Asian analytic languages that constitute the major branch of the Sino-Tibetan language family.
+The Sinitic languages, also known as the Chinese languages (漢語族 (汉语族, Hànyǔ zú)), often synonymous with the Chinese language if the whole group is considered as varieties of the same language, are a group of East Asian analytic languages that constitute a major branch of the Sino-Tibetan language family.
 It is frequently proposed that there is a primary split between the Sinitic languages and the rest of the family (the Tibeto-Burman languages).
-This view is rejected by a number of researchers but has found phylogenetic support among others.
-The Greater Bai languages, whose classification is difficult, may be an offshoot of Old Chinese and thus Sinitic; otherwise Sinitic is defined only by the many varieties of Chinese unified by a shared historical background, and usage of the term "Sinitic" may reflect the linguistic view that Chinese constitutes a family of distinct languages, rather than variants of a single language.
+This view is rejected by some researchers but has found phylogenetic support among others.
+The Macro-Bai languages, whose classification is difficult, may be an offshoot of Old Chinese and thus Sinitic; otherwise, Sinitic is defined only by the many varieties of Chinese unified by a shared historical background, and usage of the term "Sinitic" may reflect the linguistic view that Chinese constitutes a family of distinct languages, rather than variants of a single language.

 Population

-Over 91% of the Chinese population speaks a Sinitic language.
-The total speakers of the Chinese macrolanguage is 1,521,943,700, of which about 73.5% (1,118,584,040) speak a Mandarin variety.
-The estimated number of speakers globally, both native and secondary, of the larger branches of the Sinitic languages are listed below (2018–19):
+Over 91% of the Chinese population speaks a Sinitic language, of whom about three-quarters speak a Mandarin variety.
+Estimates of the number of global speakers of Sinitic branches as of 2018–2019, both native and non-native, are listed below: Note that the numbers are uncertain due to uncertainty in the population estimates of China.

 Languages

 Dialectologist Jerry Norman estimated that there are hundreds of mutually unintelligible Sinitic languages.
 They form a dialect continuum in which differences generally become more pronounced as distances increase, though there are also some sharp boundaries.
 The Sinitic languages can be divided into Macro-Bai languages and Chinese languages, and the following is one of many potential ways of subdividing these languages.
-Some varieties, such as Shaozhou Tuhua, are hard to classify, and thus are not included in the following briefs.
+Some varieties, such as Shaozhou Tuhua, are hard to classify and thus are not included in the following briefs.